-Sean Kivlehan, MD, MPH, Senior Editor
+Sean Kivlehan, MD, MPH, Assistant Managing Editor.

 Sean Kivlehan is the Fellowship Director for International Emergency Medicine at the Brigham and Women's Hospital and Harvard Medical School in Boston, MA.
 He completed the International Emergency Medicine Fellowship at the Brigham and Harvard, as well as a residency in Emergency Medicine at the University of California San Francisco and San Francisco General Hospital where he served as chief resident.
 His medical and Master of Public Health degrees were completed at New York Medical College.
 He was a New York City paramedic for ten years and is a member of the NYC Medics International Disaster relief NGO.
 He currently works in several countries with multiple organizations including the World Health Organization and Partners in Health, researching the development of emergency care systems in low- and middle-income countries with a specific focus on EMS.